 - A solution that is 100% accurate and provides robust reporting

-To become an elite salesperson, you will need to read a lot of books, attend lots of training, and continuously hone your skills; presentation skills, questioning skills, product demonstrations, etc.
+To become a well-paid salesperson, you will need to read a lot of books, attend lots of training, and continuously hone your skills; presentation skills, questioning skills, product demonstrations, etc.

 But, the secret to sales is to always be framing your activities within Singleton’s simple recipe for sales success: